 Every woman would be assigned a sexual scene at some point – which can be ok, if done in a safe environment.
 This was not the case.
 My very first scene they assigned me required me to take my pants off.
 I was only 19 at the time.
 I sort of got around it by justifying that the character would wear granny panties, so it didn’t get too risque.
-But every woman appeared onstage at some point in lingerie.
+But every woman appeared onstage at some point in lingerie, if not completely naked.

 Doing these sexual scenes was a gateway into more severe sexual harassment.